Headache Neck Pain Release Helps Relax Neck Muscles Associated With Headaches

 This technique provides a pressure to the muscles and a distracting force along the upper part of the neck and the related structures.
 It is a time tested method originally seen with Osteopathic cranial therapy and subsequently employed by manual therapists in other areas of professional therapy.
 This is often referred to as trigger point pressure therapy and suboccipital or cranial base release.
-The therapeutic results are thought to be due to therapeutic effects involving nerves, blood vessels as well as the mechanical aspect relating to joint and muscle fuction.
+The therapeutic results are thought to be due to therapeutic effects involving nerves, blood vessels as well as the mechanical aspect relating to joint and muscle function.

 The manual form of this technique uses the tips of the fingers underneath the muscles and tendons, producing a pressure that is maintained to compress and distract these pain producing tissues.
 The force of pressure needed to produce a therapeutic change is directed along the fibers of the muscles and tendons.
-The needed quantity of pressure application is applied in a slightly lower amount that further excites the muscles, while pressure is sustained, relaxation of neck muscles occurs, it is most beneficial whene pressure is applied slowly with progressively deeper reaching levels and this is achieved with the release by continuous relaxation.
+The needed quantity of pressure application is applied in a slightly lower amount that further excites the muscles, while pressure is sustained, relaxation of neck muscles occurs, it is most beneficial whenever pressure is applied slowly with progressively deeper reaching levels and this is achieved with the release by continuous relaxation.

 Performing this technique, a trend has emerged for greater improvement in chronic neck pain patients with headaches including lower pain levels.
 Related therapeutic benefits of release include restoration of the normal tension of neck muscles, removing the reactive nature of trigger points, causing them to change from an active, painful condition, to a resting or latent as well as delicate mobilizing of the joints.

-Headache Neck Pain Release Pictures
+Headache Neck Pain Release Tool More Ideas

 The specific location of the muscles involved are often affected by stress as well as postural strain, resulting in the area being quite stiff and painful.